 Yesterday, I went to visit my mother at the assisted living.
 As I pulled into the parking lot, I was pleasantly surprised by the color on the trees.
 The surrounding neighborhood streets were speckled with color as well.
 The colorful scenery served as inspiration for an activity I could do with my mother.

 I mentioned going on a stroll outside when I greeted her.
 Soon, we ventured out onto the property to admire the beauty of creation.

 My mother struggled to make out the color on the trees that I was pointing out.
 Her limited vision was blurring it, but I soon realized, she found another way to make our outing worthy.
 She was able to look on the ground and make out the shapes of the leaves against the asphalt.
-After that, we began collecting leaves and she could see the color on each of those leaves better.
-Since the assisted living was decorated for the season, we concluded our time outside by taking some pictures of her with the pumpkins and mums that were displayed near the front entryway.
+After that, we began collecting leaves, and she could see the color on each of those leaves better.
+Later, we strolled inside to the elegantly decorated lobby.
+We concluded our time together taking pictures with pumpkins and mums on display outside.

-Mississippi certainly is not void of beauty and I would not want you to get that idea.
-This time of year can hold a variety of temperatures and sometimes the flower bushes bloom again.
+Mississippi certainly is not void of beauty, and I would not want you to get that idea.
+This time of year can hold a variety of temperatures, and sometimes the flower bushes bloom again.
 We have a gardenia bush that is blooming now.
-While it may seem strange, we can take in the strange timing and be blessed by the beauty.
+While it may seem strange, we can take in the peculiar timing and embrace the beauty.
 We get excited here when a jacket or coat is needed as we head outside.
 We enjoy the hot chocolate, the first fire in the fireplace, and roasted marshmallows.
 Let’s not forget the abundance of fall festivals in most communities!

 Knowing the cooler temps may not last, or that a storm may come and rip the leaves to the ground, we appreciate the little joys.
-No matter what Fall or Autumn check out this post about the topicis doing in your area, each day is important and worthy of not just observing, but living.
+No matter what Fall or Autumn is doing in your area, each day is important and worthy of not just observing, but living.